Police promotion bribery scandal: Commission calls for evidence, vows to deal with culprits

 •Wants Police to fish out Chijioke Okonkwo to determine his true identity

-Police Service Commission, PSC, has said that anyone with evidence on the allegation showing that some officers of the commission and the Nigerian Police Force, collected bribes of $10,000 to facilitate promotions of police personnel, should make such evidence available to a panel of investigation it has set up on the issue.
+Commission, PSC, has said that any one with evidence on the allegation showing that some officers of the commission and the Nigerian Poluce Force, collected bribes of $10,000 to facilitate promotions of police personnel, should make such evidence available to a panel of investigation it has set up on the issue.

-The PSC also vowed that anyone found culpable of partaking in the act will be dealt with in line with the laws of the land.
+The PSC also vowed that anyone found culpable of partaking in the act will be dealth with in line with the laws of the land.

 It urged officers, aggrieved over issues of promotion to avail themselves of the investigative panel and come forward with proof that could aid the investigation.